consensus-ai/sentient-ui/doc/PluginTutorial.md

 One could make a plugin that views Github.com by making a folder `plugins/Github/` and placing a one-line index.html file:
 `<meta http-equiv="refresh" content="0; url=http://Github.com/" />`
-Suddenly, there's a button labeled 'Github' and upon click, shows ![Note:
-Though this is currently a bit buggy due to sites using global variables that conflict with nodeintegration being turned on.](/doc/assets/github-plugin.png)

 ## Making a Sidebar Button